Parliamentary.ai

 The bill mandates the OBR to:

-• Scrutinize and certify the costings of any political party's policies submitted within six months of a general election.
+• Scrutinize and certify the policy costings of any political party in the House of Commons that requests it, six months before a general election.

-• Publish the results of their scrutiny on their website and in the House of Commons Library.
+• Publish its findings (agreement/disagreement with stated costs, or statement of insufficient time/information) on its website and in the House of Commons Library.

 Government Spending

-The bill authorizes the Treasury to spend money from Parliament to cover any costs incurred by the OBR in carrying out its new responsibilities under this Act.
-No specific figures are provided in the bill text.
+The bill authorises the Treasury to spend money to cover any expenses incurred by the OBR as a result of implementing this Act.
+No specific figures are provided within the bill text itself.

 Groups Affected

-• Political Parties: Will be subject to independent scrutiny of their policy costings, potentially impacting their ability to make campaign promises.
+• Political Parties: Parties represented in the House of Commons will be subject to independent scrutiny of their policy costings, potentially impacting how they develop and present their manifestos.

 Full Text